Are you feeling sad, hopeless, or like you’ve lost your zest for life?

 It is a real biologically and psychologically based illness that can have a major detrimental impact on a person’s life if it is not treated and addressed appropriately.
 Untreated depression can lead to major social, financial, academic, medical, and other devastating effects in a person’s life.
 Not to mention, depression takes a major toll on relationships and the loved ones who watch you suffer through it.

-Getting help for depression is also not sign of weakness.
-Yes, some people can work through their issues without seeking professional help, just as some people can build build their own homes, stitch their own wounds or teach their own children academic lessons.
-However, most people need help with these things and appropriately hire contractors, plumbers, electricians, surgeons, and teacher to help provide these essential services effectively and correctly.
-Working with a therapist is no different.
+Getting help for depression is also not a sign of weakness.
+Yes, some people can work through their issues without seeking professional help, just as some people can build their own homes, stitch their own wounds or teach their own children academic lessons.
+However, most people need help with these things and appropriately hire contractors, plumbers, electricians, surgeons, and teachers to help provide these essential services effectively and correctly.
+Working with an in-person or online therapist in Fort Lauderdale or Coral Springs is no different.

 You Want to Feel Better...